Wormnest/imvu_cal3d/README.txt

   your scene with the scene name as your light bone. e.g. if you have a light bone Omni01 then add a light with name Omni01 and then set that lights color as you wish.
+New in version 1.3:
+* Morph animations.
+Use shape keys to define a morph.
+Then in dopesheet change editor mode to ShapeKey editor and define animation frames.
+  Note: currently only Relative shapekeys are supported and only with weight ranges from 0.0 to 1.0.

 The latest version of this script can always be found here: https://bitbucket.org/jacobb/imvu_cal3d